graylog-labs/cli-dashboard/README.md

 ## Installation

-Easy.
-First create a configuration file at `~/.graylog_dashboard` that contains your Graylog username and password:

-    username: lennart
-    password: sEcReT

-That's it.
-Now install start the dashboard: (You'll have to have [node.js](http://nodejs.org/download/) installed.
+Install the dashboard: (You'll have to have [node.js](http://nodejs.org/download/) installed.
 Protip: It's in [homebrew](http://brew.sh) if you are on OSX.)

     $ npm install graylog-cli-dashboard -g

+View the options:

+    $ graylog-cli-dashboard --help
+    Usage: graylog-dashboard.js <command> [options]

+    Options:
+      --stream-id       Graylog Stream ID
-    $ graylog-dashboard --stream-id [stream-id] --host [graylog-server REST API URL]
+      --host            Full Graylog REST API URL
+      --poll-interval   How often (in ms) to poll the Graylog server [default: 1000] --username        Graylog username
+      --password        Graylog password
+      --cred-file-path  Path to an optional credentials file [default: "/Users/user/.graylog_dashboard"]
+      --help            Show help                                          [boolean]

 Full example:

     $ graylog-dashboard --stream-id 549d7f9fbee84e568d181655 --host http://graylog.example.org:12900

-Make sure to run this with a recent version of node.js.
-(Tested and developed with node 0.10.35 on OSX Yosemite)
+Make sure to run this with a recent version (>= 4) of node.js.

+#### Credentials File

+If you wish, you may place a YAML file containing any of the above options at a path of your choosing.
+The default is `~/.graylog_dashboard`.
+For example:

+    username: lennart
+    password: sEcReT

+#### Specifying a Stream

+A stream ID is no longer required on startup.
+You can specify one if you like, or choose one from the list on the right side of the screen.

 #### If the graylog-dashboard executable cannot be found